 Don’t forget to Subscribe to CurryTrail Recipes below to get our newest recipes delivered straight to your inbox.

 LOVE THIS RECIPE?
 KEEP IN TOUCH AND DON’T MISS OUT ON ANY OF CURRYTRAIL RECIPES!
-FOLLOW ME ON INSTAGRAM, PINTEREST, FACEBOOK, TWITTER.
+FOLLOW ME ON INSTAGRAM, PINTEREST, AND FACEBOOK.

-Easy Christmas Wreath Cookies
+📋Easy Christmas Wreath Cookies

 Ingredients

-- 1 stick butter (that's about ½ cup)
+- 1 stick butter

 - 10 ounce marshmallows